-Read some of the stories we have received for our Libraries Change Lives campaign.
+Read some of the stories we have received as part of our Libraries Change Lives campaign.
 You can also share this page on your Facebook and social media sites and see if your friends have similar stories.
-Thank you so much for your stories.
+Even though the Libraries are now closed due to COVID-19 pandemic we encourage you to send in your stories. #staysafe #librarieschangelive

 A momentous event took place at midnight as 15 August 1947 dawned and India became independent from British colonial rule.
 I was nine but was allowed to join a large group of parents and some children as we all crowded around the only radio in the Railway Institute and Library in Godhara, a small town in Gujarat in western India.
 At the stroke of midnight, Pandit Jawaharlal Nehru (PM) gave his famous speech welcoming Indian independence first in English (which I did not understand because I did not learn English until four years later) and then in Hindi which I understood enough to become excited about the future.
 This changed my life and that of 350 million Indians.